TheNamlit/EmotesOnMyMind/README.md

 ### Missing / Next up

-- Let user filter for Animated, Not Animated (including none and all) in MainFeedScreen.
 - Show more data on StickerDetailsScreen and EmoteDetailsScreen.
 - Compress and scale animated WEBP-Files, so they can be used as WhatsApp-Sticker.
 This requires taking apart every single frame of the WEBP-File and putting it back together after compressing